CodePushGo/website/src/content/blog/en/development-vs-production-key-differences-in-capacitor-apps.md

 | Hot Reload | Instant code updates | Enable hot reload functionality |
 | Debug Tools | Testing and verification | Integrate developer console access |

 To speed up your workflow, use tools designed for developers.
-For example, the Capgo CLI simplifies the process with a single command: `npx @capgo/cli init` [\[1\]](https://capgo.app/).
+For example, the CodePushGo CLI simplifies the process with a single command: `npx @capgo/cli init` [\[1\]](https://capgo.app/).

 Once development mode is set, it's time to configure production mode for a polished, user-ready experience.